 It’s an incontestable fact in our hierarchical society that we value mothers more than children.
 For just one example, consider physical assault in the UK, Canada, and the US.
 In all three countries it is against the law to hit a mother, but perfectly legal for a mother to hit her child.
 If we valued mothers and children equally, it would be illegal to physically assault mothers AND children.

-Some would have us believe that this societally-sanctioned power imbalance between mothers and children is inconsequential and therefore not worthy of discussion as it exists “only for a short period of time.”
-Three problems with this position:
+Some would have us believe that this society-sanctioned power imbalance between mothers and children is inconsequential and therefore not worthy of discussion as it exists “only for a short period of time.”
+Three problems with this argument:

-Would those adults making this claim also want to wait 18 years to address their own needs (e.g. a divorce, to close on a home, etc.)?
+Would those adults making this claim also want to wait 18 years to address their own needs (e.g. get a divorce)?

-The imbalance directly coincides with the most critical points in human development (i.e. years 0-18).
+The power imbalance directly coincides with the most critical points in human development (i.e. years 0-18).

-Even if it could be successfully argued that valuing children less than mothers is ethical and moral up until a child turns 18 (it can’t be), we still would need to contend with the memory of this power imbalance.
+Even if it could be successfully argued that valuing children less than mothers is ethical and moral up until a child turns 18 (it can’t be), we still would need to contend with adult children's memory.
 The human brain doesn’t go a certain number of times around the sun and suddenly forget being treated as less than.

-Our minds and our bodies will always remember what it felt like in those first almost two decades of our lives to be seen as somehow less human than our mothers.
-And then there’s the fact that some of our mothers will adjust worse than others to no longer being deemed our overlords per both popular opinion and the law.
+Our minds and our bodies will always remember what it felt like in those first almost two decades of our lives to be seen as less human than our mothers.
+And then there’s the fact that some of our mothers become even more abusive when both popular opinion and law no longer deem them overlords.

 No such thing as a one-size-fits-all solution